 Hold a doctoral-level degree (PhD, MD, DVM, DO, PharmD, DMD, or equivalent).

-Be within four years of completing their terminal degree at the time of submission.
+Be within four years of completing their terminal degree at the time

 Be affiliated with a U.S.-based non-profit research institution or academic organization.
 Institutions in U.S. territories and possessions are eligible.